acechler/design-practice/scrimba-tutorials/challenges/design-challenge-1.md

 Some advice from the instructor
-- Always try to balance the white space.
+- Always balance the white space.